wlh18/react-4/README.md

 ## URL

-URL stands for `Uniform Rescouce Locator`.
+URL stands for `Uniform Resource Locator`.

-The URL is a mixture of the protocol, domain, and enpoint being requested.
+The URL is a mixture of the protocol, domain, and endpoint being requested.

 `https://devmountain.com/about.html`